-ACI's wholesale floorplan financing is provided by the Floor Plan Lender and VW Credit Canada, Inc. The Floor Plan Lender and VW Credit Canada, Inc. provide inventory financing for new and used vehicles through these credit facilities.
+ACI's wholesale floorplan financing is provided by Scotiabank, CIBC, RBC, VCCI, and BMW Financial.
+The floorplan lenders provide inventory financing for new and used vehicles through these credit facilities.
 As standard with all wholesale financing arrangements, our agreement is a discretionary line of credit and may be modified, suspended, or terminated at any time, at our floorplan lenders' sole discretion.
 Any material modification, suspension or termination of our wholesale floorplan financing may have a material adverse effect on the Company's financial condition.